Testaroli Pasta: Everything You Need to Know About Italy’s Oldest Pasta

 Testaroli also breaks the “normal pasta rules.”
 Instead of boiling raw pasta until tender, cooks cook it once on the testo, then briefly warm the cut pieces in hot water off the heat before dressing it.
 (Serious Eats) This two-stage method explains its signature bite: soft, slightly spongy, and extremely good at soaking up sauce, especially Pesto.
 (Serious Eats)

-The preparation looks simple, but the technique makes the difference.
+The preparation looks simple, but the technique makes all the difference.
 Here is the traditional process:

 1. Prepare the Batter